metacpan/metacpan-cpan-extracted/distros/A/App-Greple-xp/README.md

     Almost same as **\*-pattern** option but each line is concidered as a fixed string rather than regular expression.

+## COMMENT

+Lines start with hash mark (`#`) is ignored as a comment line.

+String after double slash (`//`) is also ignored with preceding spaces.

+## WILD CARD

+Because _file_ parameter is globbed, you can use wild card to give multiple files.
+If nothing matched to the wild card, this option is simply ignored with no message.

+    $ greple -Mxp --exclude-pattern '*.exclude' ...

 # SEE ALSO